william-aderholdt/Run-Predictor/README.md

+#Run Predictor
 Run Predictor is a C# command line application which states which times would be best to run for the day based on the weather, given parameters set by the user.
+It utilizes web scraping to gather weather data, and then analyzes that data to provide you with run time suggestions.

 The output is formatted like this:
 ![picture](/assets/img3.PNG)